-On that first point, EU members are, surprise surprise, in disagreement about exactly how much money to give to the developing world to fight climate change, how to share the costs amongst themselves — and even about how to talk about that sum, from a tactical viewpoint.
+On that first point, today’s Wall Street Journal says that EU members are, surprise surprise, in disagreement about how much money to give to the developing world to fight climate change — and even about how to talk about that sum, from a tactical viewpoint.

 Oil prices fell while base metals softened and gold consolidated as commodity markets traded cautiously on Wednesday.

 Nymex December West Texas Intermediate fell $1 to $78.12 a barrel while ICE December Brent lost 74 cents at $76.50 a barrel.

 US inventories data, due out later in the session, were expected to show an increase of 1.8m barrels in crude stocks last week, according to a poll of analysts by Reuters.
 Read more